kinverarity1/lasio/docs/source/index.rst

 Note this is *not* a package for reading LiDAR data, which is also stored in "LAS" files.

+The final version of lasio with Python 2.7 support is v0.26.

 .. _Canadian Well Logging Society: http://www.cwls.org/las
 .. _striplog: https://github.com/agile-geoscience/striplog